Download a FREE E-Book with 20 Easy Weeknight Dinners

 Storage, reheating and freezing

-Allow the stew to cool completely and then transfer to an airtight container.
-Place in the fridge for up to 4 days.
+Allow the stew to cool completely and then transfer to an airtight container in the.
+Place in the fridge and store in the refrigerator for up to 4 days.

 Reheat in sauce pan on the stove top over medium-low heat until just warmed through.
 I like to refresh reheated soup with some fresh cracked black pepper, fresh herbs and a bit of grated parmesan cheese.